Blueratzxk/Accordion_cpp/README.md

 orders,1,4
 lineitem,1,4
 ```
-* Generate the DataFileDicts.
+* Generate the `DataFileDicts`.
 This file contains information about the storage configuration, schema, etc. for each table.
 ```
 bash PartitionsMaker.sh
 ```